azurebigcompute/cyclecloud_tutorials/Lab1/Tutorial.md

   ```

 * If you're curious, you can view the contents of the `run_lammps_mpi.sh` script by
   running the `cat` command.
-This script sets the LAMMPS job execute environment
+This script sets the LAMMPS job execute environment and starts
-  and submits that job using PBS scheduler `qsub` command.
+  an MPI job with `mpirun` command.
   ```
    #!/bin/bash
   #PBS -j oe